AstromaoLabs/.github/profile/README.md

 ## **What You’ll Gain**
 By contributing to AstromaoLabs, you’ll:
-- 💻 **Enhance Your Coding Skills**: Learn new tools like GitHub workflows, Postman, Docker, certain programming practices, get used to working in a team and more, working with differen programming languages and technologies, and more.
+- 💻 **Enhance Your Coding Skills**: Learn new tools like GitHub workflows, Postman, Docker, certain programming practices, get used to working in a team and more, working with different programming languages and technologies, and more.
 - 🔗 **Collaborate Remotely**: Experience team-based workflows, including pull request reviews and  issue tracking.
 - 🧑‍💻 **Build Your Portfolio**: Add real-world projects to your resume or GitHub profile.
 - 🚀 **Work in a Safe Space**: Experiment, make mistakes, and grow in a supportive sandbox environment.